-The main characteristics of the instrument are given in the table 1.
-These parameters will be justified in the section 3 devoted to the subsystems.
-The optical subsystem includes the optical bench which have the purpose of focusing parallel light rays in a narrow focal point which is pixelized by an array of photodetectors called MAPMTs (Multi-Anode Photomultiplier).
-The focal surface is instrumented by an electronics which has the properties of a very high sensitivity, in the UV range, fast measurement rate within the microsecond timescale, auto-triggering capability, event filtering and event recording.
-This electronics is capable to record on disk a burst of 128 consecutive sky pictures separated each-other by a time period of 2.5 μ s called the GTU (Gate Time Unit, the basic time unit useful in cosmic rays detection in space).
+The optical subsystem includes the optical bench which have the purpose of focusing parallel light rays in a narrow focal point on a pixelized surface, consisting in an array of photodetectors called MAPMTs (Multi-Anode Photomultipliers).
+This focal surface is instrumented by an electronics which has the properties of a very high sensitivity in the UV range, fast measurement rate within the microsecond timescale, auto-triggering capability, event filtering and event recording.
+This electronics is capable to record on disk a burst of 128 consecutive sky pictures separated each other by a Gate Time Unit (GTU) of 2.5 μ s.